ZingyAwesome/easylists-for-pihole/README.md

 Hello there!

 Here you can find EasyLists for the excellent ad-blocking Pi-Hole!
-This repo contains EasyList, EasyPrivacy and some language specific lists (in the language folder).
+This repo contains EasyList, EasyPrivacy, EasyList Cookies and some language specific lists (in the language folder).
 The lists are pre-parsed and ready to use.
 All you have to do is add them to your blocklists.

 Read the instructions below for how to add these lists.